Geocaching is a real-world, outdoor treasure hunting game using GPS-enabled devices.

 - Any hidden object that is not in compliance with these conditions or that is determined to be a nuisance will be removed and discarded without notice.

-Hidden object game events need to be submitted for approval to email@example.com.
-A complete description of the event and locations of the temporary hidden objects need to be included in the request.
+Geocaching and hidden object game events need to be submitted for approval to firstname.lastname@example.org.
+A complete description of the event and the locations of the temporarily hidden objects need to be included in the request.
 All event hidden objects will be considered temporary and must be removed at the end of the event.
 All event applications should be submitted a minimum of 30 days in advance.